Alexander-Korotckevich/CRC/README.md

 # crc-ts

-Simple react component generator with TypeScript and Styled components.
+Simple react component generator with TypeScript and Styled components(by default).
+Also supported CSS, SASS/SCSS, LESS, STYLUS.

 ## Installation